On Linear Convergence of Policy Gradient Methods for Finite MDPs: Policy gradient methods for finite MDPs

 \section{Policy gradient methods for finite MDPs}

 We write all algorithms in terms of their evolution in the space of policies $\Pi$.
 Several of them could instead be viewed as operating in the space of parameters for some parameterized policy class.
-We discuss this option in Remark \ref{rem:parameterization}, but keep our formulation and results focused on the space of policies.
+We discuss this in Remark \ref{rem:parameterization}, but keep our formulation and results focused on the space of policies $\Pi$.
+Note that $\Pi = \Delta^{k-1} \times \cdots \times \Delta^{k-1}$ is the $n$-fold product of the probability simplex.
+This form of the policy class will cause policy gradient updates to decouple across states.